 - State: Michigan

-- Primary courts: Washtenaw County Circuit Court (22nd Judicial Circuit) and district courts by municipality
+- Primary courts: Washtenaw County Circuit Court (22nd Judicial Circuit); 15th District Court (Ann Arbor); 14A District Court (Ypsilanti and adjacent communities)

 Population estimates from the U.S. Census Bureau.